bitnami/containers/bitnami/moodle/README.md

 If you remove the container all your data will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

-For persistence you should mount a directory at the `/bitnami/moodle` path.
+For persistence you should mount a directory at the `/bitnami/moodle` path and another at `/bitnami/moodledata`.
 If the mounted directory is empty, it will be initialized on the first run.
 Additionally you should mount a volume for persistence of the [MariaDB data](https://github.com/bitnami/containers/blob/main/bitnami/mariadb#persisting-your-database).

-The above examples define the Docker volumes named mariadb_data and moodle_data.
+The above examples define the Docker volumes named mariadb_data, moodle_data and moodledata_data.
 The Moodle&trade; application state will persist as long as volumes are not removed.

 To avoid inadvertent removal of volumes, you can mount host directories as data volumes.
 Alternatively you can make use of volume plugins to host the volume data.